Unmixing ATR-{\mu}FTIR spectroscopic images of cross-sections of historical oil paintings: Introduction

 In this work, we focus on attenuated total reflection Fourier transform infrared microspectroscopy (\atrftir{}) \cite{liu2022recent} and its use for the analysis of historical oil paintings' cross-sections.
 Paint cross-sections are a standard preparation in cultural heritage analysis: a millimetric sample containing the stratigraphy is embedded in resin and polished to expose all layers.
 An example observed by optical microscopy under polarized (OM-POL) and ultraviolet (OM-UV) light \cite{mcdonald2019optical} is shown in Fig.~\ref{fig:muchacho-painting}.
 In such samples, dozens of pigments, binders, varnishes and degradation products (e.g., metal soaps or oxalates) may be present, while the analyst often targets only a few, depending on the analytical question.

 Hyperspectral unmixing aims to identify endmembers in an HSI and estimate their abundances.
 Traditional approaches rely on the linear mixing model (LMM), where each pixel spectrum is a linear combination of endmember spectra.
 LMM-based methods include nonnegative matrix factorization (NMF)~\cite{nadisic2023smoothed}, geometric methods such as vertex component analysis (VCA), and sparse regression~\cite{heylen2014review}.
 More recently, deep learning methods have gained traction, leveraging nonlinear representations~\cite{pande2025deep} and spectral--spatial modeling, e.g., CNN-based autoencoders~\cite{palsson2020convolutional}.
 In cultural heritage, deep learning has also been used for pigment unmixing of painting reflectance HSI \cite{rohani2019pigment}.
-However, most prior pigment-HSI works target VIS--NIR reflectance imaging of painted surfaces, whereas \atrftir{} cross-section SI yields high-dimensional absorbance spectra with different noise/artefacts and mixing behavior \cite{liu2022recent}.
+However, most prior pigment-HSI works target VIS--NIR reflectance imaging of painted surfaces, whereas \atrftir{} images of cross-sections yields high-dimensional absorbance spectra with different noise, artifacts, and mixing behavior \cite{liu2022recent}.